cadia-lvl/WebRICE/README.md

 ## Usage
 TODO: write usage when we have an npm package and plugins

-A demo of WebRICE can be found at [https://cadia-lvl.github.io/WebRICE](https://cadia-lvl.github.io/WebRICE/) once this repo is public.
+A demo of WebRICE can be found at [https://cadia-lvl.github.io/WebRICE](https://cadia-lvl.github.io/WebRICE/).

 ## Contributing
 Use the following linters: eslint and stylelint.
 They will be run on every pull request.